megafetis/ConveyR/README.md

 Use this library to define handlers once and use them to handle different objects with shared interfaces or shared base classes.
 Lib contains:
-* IConveyor interface to use as entry point to handle
+* `IConveyor` interface to use as entry point to handle
-* IProcessHandler and AbstractProcessHandler to define handlers
+* `IProcessHandler` and `AbstractProcessHandler` to define handlers
-* delegate ServiceFactory to connect with any DI containers.
+* delegate `ServiceFactory` for connecting with any DI containers.
 [Extensions for Microsoft.DependencyInjection](https://www.nuget.org/packages/ConveyR.Extensions.Microsoft.DependencyInjection/)

 ### Common usage (Example):